Kelly Clarkson: Personal life

 In February 2012, Clarkson began dating talent manager Brandon Blackstock, son of her former manager Narvel Blackstock and former stepson of Reba McEntire.
 She married Blackstock on October 20, 2013, at Blackberry Farm in Walland, Tennessee.
 During their marriage, Brandon was her manager.
-They had two children.
+They had two children, a daughter born June 12, 2014, and a son born April 12, 2016.
 In June 2020, Clarkson filed for divorce from Blackstock, citing irreconcilable differences.
 In March 2022, it was reported their divorce had been finalized.
 On November 21, 2023, Clarkson was awarded more than $2.6 million from Blackstock for commissions paid to him for business deals he procured as her manager.
 The California Labor Commissioner ruled that Blackstock violated the state's Talent Agencies Act by handling these deals, which should have been managed by Clarkson's talent agents at Creative Artists Agency.
 The ruling included commissions from Clarkson's role on The Voice and other promotional agreements, but did not require repayment for deals related to The Kelly Clarkson Show.
 Blackstock died of melanoma on August 7, 2025, aged 48.

 In October 2019, Clarkson said that she has been managing an autoimmune condition and a thyroid condition since 2006, which she had previously addressed on Today in 2018.

 In February 2022, Clarkson changed her legal name to Kelly Brianne.
-In an interview, she said she did so due to a strained relationship with her late father, and that her professional name would not change.
+In an interview, she said she did so due to a strained relationship with her late father, but that her professional name would not change.

 Political views

 In 2011, Clarkson said, "I am a Republican but I actually voted Democrat last election", and expressed support for Ron Paul.
 Clarkson later said she would vote for Barack Obama in the 2012 United States presidential election, telling the Daily Star, "I can't support Romney's policies as I have a lot of gay friends and I don't think it's fair they can't get married."
 She added, "I'm not a hardcore feminist but we can't be going back to the '50s."

 In the 2016 United States presidential election, Clarkson endorsed Hillary Clinton and said that Donald Trump made her "genuinely frightened for our nation".
-In 2017, Clarkson said she was now a Democrat.
+In 2017, Clarkson said she is a Democrat.